astronomer/docs/astro/deploy-github-integration.md

 To deploy code from your GitHub repository to Astro, you can:

 - Make a direct commit to one of your mapped branches.
-- Merge a pull request against one of our mapped branches.
+- Merge a pull request against one of your mapped branches.
 - Select **Trigger Git Deploy** from the **More actions** menu in your Deployment settings.
+This deploys the latest commit from your branch.
+Astronomer recommends this action when your Git branch and Astro fall out of sync and you don't want to create a new commit to get them back in sync.
+- Select **Trigger Git Deploy** from the **More actions** menu for a previously failed deploy.
+This redeploys that particular Git commit even if it's not necessarily the latest commit in your repository or branch.
+Astronomer recommends this action when a deploy fails and you want to try it again without creating a new commit.

 Any of these actions triggers the Astro App to deploy your Astro project to the mapped Astro Deployment.
 When DAG-only deploys are enabled, your GitHub repository triggers: